DeckOfPandas/innovationfund.github.io/_includes/faqs.md

 #### How will the application process work?

-After the initial application form above, we will shortlist selected projects and conduct phone interviews with the applicants during the 13th - 15th December.
+After the initial application form above, we will shortlist selected projects and conduct phone interviews with the applicants between the 13th - 15th December.
 At this stage we are likely to request some additional information from applicants, which we will use to make a final decision by the end of Monday 18th December

-* Deadline for applications 13th Dec 13:00
+* Deadline for applications: Wednesday December 13th 13:00
-* Offer phone inverview slots to shortlisted applicants 15th Dec 17:00
+* Phone intverview slots offered to shortlisted applicants: by Friday December 15th 17:00
-* Phone interviews for shortlisted applicants 20th-21st Dec
+* Phone interviews for shortlisted applicants: Wednesday 20th and Thursday December 21st
-* Any clarifying details by Fri Jan 5th 13:00
+* Details clarified: by Friday January 5th 2018 13:00
-* Funding decisions by Friday 12th Jan 17:00
+* Funding decisions: by Friday January 12th 17:00
-* Projects start from Feb 2018
+* Projects start: from February 2018

 #### Who owns IP for materials produced by funding from the Access to Innovation Fund?